 Is there a deadline for organizations to purchase ESU for Windows 7?

-Although organizations can purchase ESU at any time, they should be aware that without ESU, they won't have received bug fixes or security updates since January 14, 2020.
+Although organizations can purchase ESU at any time, they won't have received bug fixes or security updates since January 14, 2020 without ESU.
 Additionally, Microsoft Support no longer provides any form of support for these customers.

 If an organization waits and purchases ESU for the first time in Year 2 or Year 3, do they have to purchase licenses for the preceding year(s) as well?

 Yes.
-Because the updates are cumulative, organizations do have to pay for the preceding years if they purchase Windows 7 ESU for the first time in year two or year three.
-That is, customers must have purchased coverage for year 1 of Extended Security Updates in order to buy year 2, and coverage for year 2 in order to buy year 3.
+Because the updates are cumulative, organizations must pay for the preceding years if they purchase Windows 7 ESU for the first time in year two or year three.
+That is, customers must have purchased coverage for year 1 of ESU in order to buy year 2, and coverage for year 2 in order to buy year 3.
 Customers may buy coverage for previous years at the same time they buy coverage for a current period.
-It is not necessary to buy a certain period of coverage within that coverage period.
+It's unnecessary to buy a certain period of coverage within that coverage period.

 How does the ESU purchasing transaction work for CSP Partners?